Named Entity Recognition (NER)

 print(entity)

-Steps to step up NLTK and Running our first basic Named Entity recognition python code.
+Steps to step up NLTK and Run our first basic Named Entity recognition Python code.

 1. Installing NLTK